28th Annual

 The Schola Cantorum of the Cathedral of Saint Joseph

-Guest Singers from the Adult Choir of St. James’s Episcopal Church
+Guest Singers from the Adult Choir of St. James’s Episcopal Church The Chapel Singers of Trinity College

 The Story of the Albert Schweitzer Organ Festival Hartford